 Home & Garden Home How Often Do You Really Need to Shower?
+Most people think showering once a day is the norm, but here's why it might be healthier to skip a day or two.
 By Starre Vartan Writer Columbia University Syracuse University Starre Vartan has been an environmental and science journalist for 15-plus years.
 She founded an award-winning eco-website and wrote a book on living green. our editorial process Starre Vartan Updated February 20, 2020 Is it really important to shower every single day?.
 (Photo: Nadya Korobkova/Shutterstock) Share Twitter Pinterest Email Home Thrift & Minimalism Pest Control Natural Cleaning DIY Family Green Living Sustainable Eating If you don't shower much — but generally keep that information to yourself because of the negative stigma — you're not alone.
 Following hot on the heels of the no-shampooing hair care revolution, some folks are taking the logical next step: If no or reduced shampooing results in healthier, shinier hair, what about skipping soaping up the body?
 Unlike the modified hair-washing schedule, which tends to elicit commentary about shampoos and parabens, conditioners and hair-drying time, skipping showers altogether seems to bring up plenty of other opinions on the subject.
 Many people who do shower every day think that not doing so is inherently wrong and unhealthy.
 It's assumed that people who don't shower on the regular are stinky and/or greasy and maybe even visibly dirty — and it certainly can't be good for you.
 But considering that it has really only been the last 100 years or so that people have bathed more than once a week (Saturday night baths were the norm for most of American history), daily showering isn't objectively healthier or better; and in fact, one of the most common reasons that people cut down on showering is actually for better skin health, not laziness.
 As far as being physically dirty, most of us who don't work outside or aren't otherwise involved in daily work where we might get covered in dust, dirt or grease probably don't get any real dirt on anything other than our faces and hands most weeks.
-Don't wash those natural oils away Showering less often can help keep your hair from becoming a frizzy monster.
+Don't Wash Away those Natural Oils Showering less often can help keep your hair from becoming a frizzy monster.
 (Photo: Samnitine/Shutterstock) What's behind the link between health and less showering?
-People with skin issues have long noted that forgoing daily showers can help with eczema, and plenty of others think that it's healthier overall, for similar reasons that not washing your hair can make for shinier, less-frizzy hair.
+People with skin issues have long noted that forgoing daily showers can help with eczema, and plenty of others think that it's healthier overall, for similar reasons that not washing your hair can make for shinier, less frizzy hair.
 The natural body oils that lubricate and protect the skin get washed away by warm or hot showers, especially when paired with soaps that strip the skin.
 Without those oils, the skin is more vulnerable to bacteria and viruses, and it can also look and feel dry and uncomfortable.
 Because the body wants to keep the skin in healthy, protected shape, frequent washing can even encourage the body to overproduce oil, leading to a vicious cycle of cleansing and oil production.
-Many people have found that when they stop washing hair and skin as often, after an adjustment period, the body naturally decreases the amount of oil it produces and less washing is needed.
-Of course, how often you shower depends on your level of activity, how healthy you are (if you work out often and eat healthfully, you naturally produce less body odor) and what you do for a living.
-And, I would add to that list: It depends on the season, too.
-Tips and tricks When you rinse off the coconut oil, the dirty stuff goes down the drain with the oil.
+Many people have found that when they stop washing hair and skin as often, after an adjustment period, the body naturally decreases the amount of oil it produces, and less washing is needed.
+Tips and Tricks When you rinse off the coconut oil, the dirty stuff goes down the drain with the oil.
 (Photo: naito8/Shutterstock) Confession: I only shower three times a week, and I wash my hair on one of those occasions — but that's just because it's winter.
 In the summer, I shower every day, but most of those are just rinses in lukewarm water, sans soap so I don't dry out my skin.
-The drier, colder air of winter saps my skin of moisture, and since I use only natural products, keep active, and don't eat much processed food (and it's cold), I have almost no body odor.
-You can also shower briefly, as I do, and lather up only the areas that need it on a daily basis (we all know what those are), protecting most of your good skin oils from being washed off, while still enjoying a couple minutes of shower time.
+You can also shower briefly, as I do, and lather up only the areas that need it on a daily basis (we all know what those are), protecting most of your good skin oils from being washed off, while still enjoying a couple of minutes of shower time.
 If you don't know how long you spend showering, consider timing yourself or making a clock visible from the shower.
 One small study showed that simply seeing a clock trimmed shower time by about two minutes, which adds up.
 You can also wash with oils, which is a popular and growing treatment for dry skin.
-I do this too and have noticed that since I started washing with organic coconut oil, I feel refreshed, moisturized and smelling great — I add a couple drops of sweet orange or rosemary oil as I love scent.
+I do this too and have noticed that since I started washing with organic coconut oil, I feel refreshed, moisturized, and smelling great — I add a couple of drops of sweet orange or rosemary oil as I love scent.
 (Yes, oils will get you clean; check out the site dedicated to oil cleansing for an explanation.)
 But there's one area of the body you should never skip washing multiple times a day: your hands.
 As John Oxford, professor of Virology at Queen Mary's School of Medicine and Dentistry told the Daily Mail, "As long as people wash their hands often enough and pay attention to the area of the body below the belt, showering or bathing every other day would do no harm.
 Even twice a week would not be a problem if people used a bidet daily as most infectious bugs hang around our lower halves."